ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 ## Provisioning
 Vagrant was used to provision virtual machines, specified with a Vagrantfile.
 In the Vagrantfile, you're able to provision several virtual machines at the same time (fx the web app and the database), define and install their dependencies.
 This allows for an easy, streamlined way to always provision
 VM's without having to rely on configuration a specific user interface from various VM providers.
-This means, that we are able to use the Vagrantfile with several providers, only having to change the vm.provider.
+This means that we are able to use the Vagrantfile with several providers, only having to change the vm.provider.

 We are changing from Vagrant to Terraform.
 Terraform is infrastructure as code.